-Glittering wood-moss, with its elegant feather-like fronds and unique branching structure, is the most abundant bryophyte in the Caledonian Forest.
+Glittering wood-moss (Hylocomium splendens), with its elegant feather-like fronds and unique branching structure, is the most abundant bryophyte in the Caledonian Forest.

 Glittering wood-moss is very common and widespread in the boreal forests of Europe, Russia, Alaska and Canada, where it is the most abundant moss species, often carpeting large areas.
 It also grows in the Arctic tundra region, north of the treeline, and occurs further south, for example in northern California and western Sichuan in China, usually at increasing elevations.
 It is also found in Australia, New Zealand and the West Indies, and populations are known from Mt.
 Elgon and the Ruwenzori Mountains in East Africa.

 Throughout its range, it is known by a variety of names, including mountain fern-moss and stair-step moss in North America and common pagoda-moss in China.
 The scientific name is derived from Greek and Latin, with splendens meaning 'shining' in Latin, and Hylocomiumcoming from the Greek words 'hyle' meaning 'wood' and 'mnium' meaning moss.

 Distribution in Scotland

 In Scotland, glittering wood-moss is a characteristic species of the Caledonian Forest pinewoods, where it is the commonest type of moss.
 Indeed, under the UK's national vegetation classification system, the pinewood community, W18, is named as Pinus sylvestris -Hylocomium splendens woodland, thereby indicating the significance of this moss in identifying the Caledonian Forest ecosystem.